- The New Zealand Royal Honours System

 When will I hear if my nomination has been successful or not?

 We will acknowledge receipt of a nomination with a formal letter to the nominator noting the honours list for which the nominee will be considered.
 No further communication is entered into on the status of the nomination.
-You will need to wait until the relevant honours list (New Year or Queen’s Birthday) is announced to see if your nominee is included on the list.
+You will need to wait until the relevant honours list (New Year or King’s Birthday) is announced to see if your nominee is included on the list.

 Why did my nominee not receive an honour?